Dr3xus/code-of-conduct/README.md

 Please don't post shallow dismissals, especially of other people's work, thoughts or opinions.
 A good critical comment teaches us something.

-## Channels

-Our conversation is split into channels.
-Generally, any discussion should be related to the theme in the channel.
-You can infer the purpose of a channel by:

-- Its name
-- Its topic
-- Its description

-ZATech aims to provide a space for specific technical communities to gather, share and learn from each other.
-We have a mix of what we think of as 'on topic' channels (those that are clearly related to technology and of interest to technical professionals) and 'off topic' channels (those that are more generic, and might be interesting even to non-technical professionals.)

-### On topic channels

-Our main public channels are dedicated to specific technologies, programming languages, frameworks, and technical disciplines.
-For example [#php](https://zatech.slack.com/archives/C07AVU84V), [#typescript](https://zatech.slack.com/archives/C6CLD2STG), [#python](https://zatech.slack.com/archives/C07RJNL8N) etc. These spaces are intended for in-depth, focused discussions related to their respective topics.

-There are also slightly adjacent channels such as [#jobpostings](https://zatech.slack.com/archives/C1RAZB24S) or [#freelance-discuss](https://zatech.slack.com/archives/C0JEGJ5AT) which provide value to our target audience of technical professionals.

-### Off topic channels

-We recognize the importance of more casual and generic online 3rd spaces.
-Therefore, we allow some "off topic" channels to exist.
-These range from region-based channels (e.g., #capetown) to sports such as #rugby or #f1 and so on.

-These off-topic spaces are valuable for networking, community building, and providing a more relaxed environment for members to interact.

-### Private channels

-Private channels are invite-only, and often do not include any members of the Admin team.
-If you create or are invited to a private channel, you are still expected to follow our code of conduct.
-While we welcome any reports about private channels that break our code of conduct, we cannot directly moderate them by intervening in discussions or removing messages.
+## Examples of Good Topics for the Community

+On-Topic: Anything that a job-seeking doctor would find helpful/interesting, general discussions around topics of interest are also encouraged.

+Off-Topic: Classified posts for generic items that are not relevant to JOB SEEKING medics (accommodation, random courses), sensitive topics that do not really further the community interest but create conflict (e.g. politics / religion / personal belief systems)

+# Medium length summary of Guidelines

+Be kind.
+Don't be snarky.
+Converse curiously; don't cross-examine.
+Edit out swipes.

+Comments should get more thoughtful and substantive, not less, as a topic gets more divisive.

+When disagreeing, please reply to the argument instead of calling names.
+"That is idiotic; 1 + 1 is 2, not 3" can be shortened to "1 + 1 is 2, not 3."

+Don't be curmudgeonly.
+Thoughtful criticism is fine, but please don't be rigidly or generically negative.

+Please don't fulminate.
+Please don't sneer, including at the rest of the community.

+Please respond to the strongest plausible interpretation of what someone says, not a weaker one that's easier to criticize.
+Assume good faith.

+Eschew flamebait.
+Avoid generic tangents.
+Omit internet tropes.

+Please don't post shallow dismissals, especially of other people's work.
+A good critical comment teaches us something.

+Please don't use this group for political or ideological battle.
+It tramples curiosity.

+Please don't pick the most provocative thing in an article or post to complain about in the thread.
+Find something interesting to respond to instead.

+Anonymous posts are ok for sensitive information, but please don't over do it.
+This is a community and users should have an identity that others can relate to.

+Please don't use uppercase for emphasis.
+If you want to emphasize a word or phrase, put *asterisks* around it and it will get italicized.

+Please don't post insinuations about astroturfing, shilling, brigading, foreign agents, and the like.
+It degrades discussion and is usually mistaken.
+If you're worried about abuse, email hn@ycombinator.com and we'll look at the data.

+Please don't complain that a submission is inappropriate.
+If a story is spam or off-topic, flag it.
+Don't feed egregious comments by replying; flag them instead.
+If you flag, please don't also comment that you did.

+Please don't complain about tangential annoyances—e.g. article or website formats, name collisions, or back-button breakage.
+They're too common to be interesting.

+Please don't comment about the voting on comments.
+It never does any good, and it makes boring reading.

 ## No harassment, online or offline

-ZATech is dedicated to providing a harassment-free experience for everyone.
+SA MO Posts is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all ZATech spaces, including public channels, private channels and direct messages, both online and offline.
+This code of conduct applies to all SA MO Posts spaces, including public channels, private channels and direct messages, both online and offline.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the administrators.

-Some ZATech spaces may have additional rules in place, which will be made clearly available to participants.
+Some SA MO Posts spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 Harassment includes: